 - Intrinsic Value – identify price points for stock whereby intrinsic value exists in the stock thus validating the buy low concept;

-- Financial Analysis – utilize financial metrics and business ratios to set good financial performance outcomes supporting market price increases;
+- Financial Analysis – utilize financial metrics and business ratios to set good financial performance outcomes confirming market price increases will occur;

 - Patience – waiting the necessary time to buy and sell stock.

 Yes, true value investing is superior to other investment models over long journeys of time.
 In the short run, volatility can paint a false picture of success for other methods of investing.
 Adherence to core principles and preset buy/sell points will win, not in large increments; but will prevail over extended time in years.
 The key is to have reasonable expectations from the results of an investor’s hard work.
 Don’t be mistaken, value investing does require some commitment by investors.
 An investor should be willing to invest one to two hours per week on their portfolio, most of this reviewing financials and implementing the buy/sell orders to the broker.

 There are three reasonable outcomes a value investor expects.
 The first relates to actual returns on the investment, net of fees and taxes.
 Secondly, value investors will also experience less stress than other forms of investing.
 This is a reflection of setting up financial boundaries and simply allowing time to do its job.
 Finally, don’t kid yourself; this is not an easy program.
 It does require some work.
 A reasonable expectation is one to two hours per week for a portfolio less than $1 Million.
 Once you understand the system, it is relatively easy to methodically follow a regimen of checking resources and verifying compliance to the plan.
 The following three sections cover these reasonable expectations with a little more clarity.